ritterim/rimdev-blog/_posts/2019-01-25-vue-cli-environment-variables.md

 When we spin up a new vue project in the root there is a `src` directory that has the bulk of the app.
 What we want to work with though is in the `Config` directory.
 In there we will have three files `dev.env.js`, `index.js`, and `prod.env.js`.
 Here we can setup how to access our environment variable through out our app.

-In the `prod.env.js` file located in the `Config` directory there is a `module.export` object.
-We can are going to added some properties to this object to access the environment variables,
+The prod.env.js file located in the Config directory exports a configuration object that will be used by the CLI.
+We can have some properties of this object get their values from the environment variables

 ```javascript
 module.export = {